This weight lifting guide teaches you exactly what you need to know about training to build the physique you desire.

 Push vs. Pull Exercises.
 For every muscle group in the body, there is an opposing muscle group.
-One muscle group is used for pushing exercises and the other is used for pulling movements.
+One muscle group is used for push exercises and the other is used for pull movements.

 - Push Exercises.
 Any exercise that requires you to push to lift the weight.
 Push exercises typically target the muscle groups on the front of the body.
 Common examples include squats, leg press, bench press, push ups, military press, tricep extensions, and calf raises.